jsla/lunch.js/README.md

 ## How to create a lunch.js event

-**Note:** Due to COVID, we are currently not looking for new champions.
-For the time being, we are hosting an online version.
-But please stay tuned!
-Watch this repository to get notified once we start in-person events again.

-~~If there is no lunch.js in your neighbourhood yet, become a champion and create one yourself!
-[Create an issue](https://github.com/jsla/lunch.js/issues/new) and learn [what it means to be a champion](https://github.com/jsla/lunch.js/blob/master/CONTRIBUTING.md#readme)).~~
+If there is no lunch.js in your neighbourhood yet, become a champion and create one yourself!
+[Create an issue](https://github.com/jsla/lunch.js/issues/new) and learn [what it means to be a champion](https://github.com/jsla/lunch.js/blob/master/CONTRIBUTING.md#readme)).

 ## How to maintain the entire lunch.js event series